getbraincloud/braincloud-docs/docs/api/2_capi/appstore/cachepurchasepayloadcontext.md

 Parameter | Description
 --------- | -----------
 storeId | The store platform.
-iapId | In-app product id.
-payload | The payload string to cache.
+iapId | The app store's IAP ID. payload | The payload string to cache.
+Send in the payload associated with the product being purchased, as returned by the [GetSalesInventory()](/api/capi/appstore/getsalesinventory) call...

 ## Usage